Techtonica/curriculum/application workshops/workshop-1.md

 HTML
+Feel free to use the materials linked above or Google to move quickly through the other steps.
+You should complete the HTML and CSS sections during the first 30-minute session.
+There's not a lot of time, so try to stick to accomplishing what's in here for now:

 - Sign in to your CodePen account and start a new pen.
 Title it, "Workshop 1—My Name—Full Date" (for example, "Workshop 1—Jane Doe—10/22/2019").
 Delete the existing code in the boxes.
--Feel free to use the materials linked above or Google to move quickly through the other steps.
-You should complete the HTML and CSS sections during the first 30-minute session.
-There's not a lot of time, so try to stick to accomplishing what's in here for now.
 - Type "Hello World" into the HTML box.
 See how it shows up?
 "HTML" stands for Hyper-text Markup Language.
 HTML is the special language your web browser (like Chrome) understands.
 - HTML comes in "tags" that are surrounded by angle brackets, which look like this: < >.
 Most tags have a matching closing tag with a forward slash, like this: </ >.
 - Make your "Hello World" into a header 1 (`<h1>`) HTML tag.
 Add a sentence introducing yourself using `<p>` (paragraph) tags.